Eyelid Surgery (Blepharoplasty)

 Also On This Page:

-Laser techniques offer an innovative way to make eyelid surgery more effective and efficient, while helping to produce the best possible results.
+Dr. Richards often uses a state-of-the-art CO2 laser to perform blepharoplasty.
+This type of advanced device seals blood vessels as it cuts, allowing Dr. Richards to work with even greater precision while simultaneously reducing operating time and side effects.
+In his experience, laser techniques offer an innovative way to make lower eyelid surgery more effective and efficient, and generally produce the best possible results.
 Dr. Richards can talk more with you about this aspect of our blepharoplasty procedures during the initial consultation.

-Common problems that are likely to be corrected by upper blepharoplasty include:
+Common problems that are likely to be corrected by upper, lower, or double blepharoplasty include:

 • Extra skin in the upper eyelids that causes them to feel heavy